 Glaucoma can cost you your sight if you don’t properly treat it.
 As the only glaucoma specialists in Lake County, Illinois, North Shore Glaucoma Center & Eye Physicians is the place to go for expert glaucoma diagnosis and treatment.
-At their offices in Libertyville and Skokie, Illinois, the board-certified eye doctors offer screening exams and the most complete range of advanced treatments for glaucoma.
+At their offices in Libertyville, Illinois, the board-certified eye doctors offer screening exams and the most complete range of advanced treatments for glaucoma.
 They also provide state-of-the-art surgery for complex cases.
 Call North Shore Glaucoma Center & Eye Physicians today or book an appointment online to receive the highest quality glaucoma care.

 Glaucoma is an optic nerve disease.
 The optic nerve in your eye sends the images you see to your brain.
 It’s made up of tiny nerve fibers, like wires in an electric cable.
 When you have glaucoma, the pressure inside your eye increases.